Tekna's salary statistics

-Tekna’s salary statistics are your best tool for evaluating or negotiating your own salary.
+Tekna’s salary statistics is your best tool for evaluating and negotiating your annual salary.

-These statistics are produced every year based on the salary survey among Tekna’s 86,000 members, all of them having a Master’s degree in technical-scientific subjects.
+Our statistic is produced every year based on the salary survey among Tekna’s 100,000 members, all of them with a Master’s degree or higher in technical-scientific subjects.

 In addition to when you graduated, or in other words how much seniority you have in the labor market, there are other factors that help establish what your salary will be.
 These might be individual qualifications, your level of responsibility in your current job, your efforts and the results you achieve.
 There may also be local factors that determine salary levels.
 Please contact your on-site Tekna representative to get more information about the factors that regulate salary levels at your workplace.